Floydlang/floyd/Docs/Floyd toplevel.md

 # ABOUT CONTAINERS

-Containers are how you make a mobile app or server, by writing code, stringning together existing components and deciding how to relate to the world around the container.
-There are often other containers in your system, for example a server for your mobile game.
-Containers may be implemented some other way but should still be represented in Floyd Systems using a proxy.
+Containers are how you make a mobile app or server.
+By writing code, stringing together existing components and deciding how to relate to the world around the container.
+There are often other, sibling containers in your system, for example a server for your mobile game.
+Containers may be implemented some other way but should still be represented in Floyd Systems, in this case by using a proxy.

-1. The container connects components together using wires into a product / app / executable using a declaration file.
+The container connects components together using wires using a declaration file.
 Wires carry messages, which is a Floyd value and typically an enum.
 Notice that the message can carry *any* of Floyd's types -- even huge multi-gigabyte nested structs or collections.
-Sincce they are immutable they can be passed around efficiently (internally using their ID or hardware address).
+Sincce they are immutable they can be passed around efficiently (internally this is done using their ID or hardware address).

-2. It completely defines: concurrency, state, communication with ourside world and runtime errors of the container.
+The container completely defines: concurrency, state, communication with ourside world and runtime errors of the container.
 This includes sockets, file systems, messages, screens, UI.

-Depndency components that are unpure are also shown.
-WHen you design a container the focus is on the unpure components.
+When you design a container the focus is on the unpure components.
+Components on which your used components depend upon are automatically shown too, if they are unpure.
+This makes *all* unpure components visible in the same view -- no unpureness goes on anywhere out of sight.

-3. Container clearly defines *all* independent *state*.
-All non-pure components.

-4. Control performance by balancing memory, CPU and other resources.
-Profile control and optimize performance of system.
+Probes and tweakers are added ontop of a design.
+They allow you to augument a design with logging, profiling, breakpoints and do advanced performance optimizations, all without altering the code or design itself.
+The tweakers cannot affect the behaviour of the logic, only timing and hardware utilisation etc.

 A container is typically run as its own OS process.

 ???
 Give separate names to unpure component vs pure component.
 Only unpure components are important when designing the container.

-NON-GOALS:

-- Be reusable.
-- To be composable
-- Pure / free of side effects

 Example of components you drop into your container: